halogenandtoast/ArkhamHorror/README.md

 ### Player Cards

 * All player cards through The Circle Undone deluxe box
-* All the standlone investigator cards
+* All the standalone investigator cards

 ### Campaigns